 SELECT * FROM shoppingcart WHERE qits = (SELECT MIN(qits) FROM shoppingcart);

 - The following query selects only the next ten rows to be consumed.

 SELECT TOP 10 * FROM myqueue ORDER BY QITS;

 - The following query, a browse mode SELECT statement, returns the entire queue in FIFO order.

 - The duration of a queue table measures how old the top queue table row is.

-To determine the duration of a queue table, you can perform the following statement:
+To determine the duration of a queue table, you can execute the following statement:

 SELECT TOP 1 CURRENT_TIMESTAMP, qits, (CURRENT_TIMESTAMP - qits) DAY(4) TO SECOND AS queue_duration FROM shoppingcart ORDER BY qits;

 This query generates a report similar to the following: